Spectrum for some Quantum Markov semigroups describing $N$-particle systems evolving under a binary collision mechanism: Spectral properties of the graph Laplacian on the multislice

 The key to our induction is the identity

-On the right, we have an average of $N$ terms, each of which leave on one coordinate, $x_\ell$, unchanged -- transpositions $\pi_{i,j}$ in which either $i=\ell$ or $j=\ell$ are not included.
+On the right, we have an average of $N$ terms, each of which leaves one coordinate, $x_\ell$, unchanged since transpositions $\pi_{i,j}$ in which either $i=\ell$ or $j=\ell$ are not included.
 If one thinks in terms of processes defined by the Dirichlet forms, this identity will relate the dynamics for $N$ particles to the dynamics for $N-1$ particles.

 First, we make one more adjustment to the $N$ particle dynamics.
 The Dirichlet form \eqref{unscaled2} is associated to a continuous time Markov jump process on $\V_{N,{\bf k}}$ of the following description: A Poisson clock is running with expected times between ``rings'' equal to $2$.
 When a ``ring'' occurs, a pair $(i,j)$, $i < j$, is chosen uniformly at random, and the state jumps from vertex $x$ to vertex $\pi_{i,j}x$.
 For any given $1 \leq \ell \leq N$, the number of pairs $i<j$ containing $\ell$ is $N-1$, and hence the fraction of the jumps that change the state of the $\ell$th particle is $2/N$.
 In order to have that all particles update with an expected time of order 1, independent of $N$, we therefore multiply the Dirichlet form in \eqref{unscaled2} by $N$, to obtain a family of processes, indexed by $N$, in which the expected waiting times for updates of each particle are of order $1$, independent of $N$.
 This is physically motivated, but as we shall see, it is also convenient for the induction.